By Shell Polymers on Oct 17, 2019

-It’s clear the demand for this substance isn’t letting up any time soon, so we’ve identified three trends that PE converters, manufacturers, and suppliers should watch as they make supply chain decisions in the coming year.
+It’s clear the demand for polymers isn’t letting up any time soon, so we’ve identified three trends that polyethylene manufacturers, converters, and suppliers should watch as they make supply chain decisions in the coming year

 According to Gartner, more than two-thirds of companies in today’s world compete primarily on the basis of customer experience5.
 As usability and design are improved in the consumer space, procurement teams are expecting more from their B2B tools as well.
 That’s why PE companies at all levels of the supply chain should be thinking about how to streamline buyer-facing components of their business.